-A bridge is a treatment option for missing teeth where the two adjacent teeth are capped, and a pontic (artificial tooth) is attached in the middle.
+A bridge is a treatment option for missing teeth.
+Here the two adjacent teeth are capped, and a pontic (artificial tooth) is attached in the middle.

 This means that your prosthesis is supported on both sides by two natural teeth.
-The disadvantage of this method is that the two natural teeth will need to be trimmed substantially to accommodate the crowns.
+The disadvantage of this method is that the two natural teeth will need to be trimmed to quite an extent to accommodate the crowns.

 In an implant procedure, however, only the space left behind by the lost tooth is used.
 An implant is embedded in the bone, and a crown is placed over it.
 This is done without involving the adjacent teeth at all.